Table of Contents

-Traditional video systems often fail to address these risks effectively because they are reactive—recording incidents only after the damage is done.
-This leaves teams sifting through hours of footage to investigate crimes that have already occurred, rather than addressing them before they escalate.
+Retail parking facilities represent one of the most substantial vulnerabilities in the loss prevention landscape.
+For loss prevention leaders, the challenge extends far beyond simple theft—it encompasses vehicle break-ins, organized retail crime staging, catalytic converter theft, and liability exposure.
+Traditional video systems often fail to address these risks effectively because they are reactive, recording incidents only after the damage is done.
+This leaves teams sifting through hours of footage to investigate crimes that have already occurred rather than preventing them.
 To detect and deter car break-ins in retail parking facilities effectively, organizations must shift from passive recording to active detection using a layered approach of physical security, operational protocols, and intelligent technology.

 Key terms to know

-• License plate recognition (LPR): technology that automatically reads and logs vehicle license plates to identify known threats or track vehicle history within a facility.
+- License Plate Recognition (LPR): technology that automatically reads and logs vehicle license plates to identify known threats or track vehicle history within a facility.

-• Active deterrence: security measures designed to intervene in real time—such as audio warnings or strobe lights—to discourage criminal activity before it escalates.
+- Active deterrence: security measures designed to intervene in real time—such as audio warnings or strobe lights—to discourage criminal activity before it escalates.

-• Organized retail crime (ORC) staging: the practice of criminal groups using parking lots to plan, coordinate, and consolidate stolen goods from multiple retail locations.
+- Organized retail crime (ORC) staging: the practice of criminal groups using parking lots to plan, coordinate, and consolidate stolen goods from multiple retail locations.

 The evolving threat landscape in retail parking